-Country Spotlight is an opportunity for international students to share their home country traditions with the Macalester community.
+Country Spotlight is an opportunity for international students to share their home country or region's traditions with the Macalester community.
 On a variety of topics, international students prepare engaging presentations about their culture, customs, food, politics, religion or sports.
 Country Spotlights are held on selected Thursdays in the Loch (the student lounge in the basement level of the Campus Center).
+When students participate in the Country Spotlight Program, ISP displays a flag representing the country or region in the office area.